SysPoe/train-wiki/docs/Rollingstock/ICE.md

 Driving motor cars 5155 and 5156 were named City of Brisbane and City of Rockhampton to mark the commencement of the Spirit of Capricorn service in July 1989<sup>\[2\]</sup>.

+Like all other passenger trains operating within the Brisbane Suburban Area, ICEs are fitted with AWS (Audible Warning System).
+When there is an upcoming restrictive signal (any signal other than green), the driver must acknowledge the warning provided for it within three seconds of its receipt by pressing a button on trains' control panels.
+If the approaching signal is green, no acknowledgment by the driver is required.
+Should a train proceed past a restrictive signal without the driver having first acknowledged the warning, the train’s emergency brakes are automatically applied to stop the train.
+For AWS to operate, both track and rollingstock must be equipped<sup>\[3\]</sup>.

+SMUs, along with IMUs, EMUs, and probably NGRs, are also fitted with door sensors and traction interlocks.
+The sensors trigger the doors to open if they detect an obstruction upon closing, much like an elevator door.
+Traction interlocks block power to the trains’ drive motors until all doors have fully closed preventing trains from moving with doors open or obstructed<sup>\[3\]</sup>.

+SMUs, IMUs and ICEs were supplied with rigid steel skirts that protect the wheels and undercarriage equipment.
+These skirts extend to within approximately 50 mm of the rails, and provide a measure of protection from damage caused by collisions with obstructions at track level<sup>\[3\]</sup>.

 ## Technical Details

 | Name                                                                                          | Value                                                    |